-Students range from qualified high school students desiring a head start on university courses to mature adults who want to broaden their horizons for a fuller life through life-long learning opportunities.
-The challenge of learning together permits a better understanding of neighbors, friends and individual self-realization.
+Students range from qualified high school students desiring a head start on university courses to many adults who want to broaden their horizons for a variety of reasons through life-long learning opportunities.

 The objective of the Community Campus is to provide citizens of Cochise County an opportunity to continue life-long learning through Cochise College courses offered at convenient locations.
-Suggestions for initiating or improving local Continuing Education programs are always welcomed.
+Suggestions for or improving local Continuing Education programs are always welcomed.